Updated: Oct 10

-Part of becoming a parent means that you're going to be feeling guilty, at least part of the time, no matter how good a parent you are.
+Part of becoming a parent means that you're going to be feeling guilty, at least part of the time, no matter how good you are.

-You might accidentally tread on your child's finger, or leave their favourite toy at the supermarket or drive home and forget to pick them up from the sitters.
+You might accidentally tread on your child's finger, or leave their favourite toy at the supermarket.
+Or even drive home, and forget to pick them up from daycare.

 Usually parents want the best for their children and their long term motives for them are good.

 But there are some bad parenting mistakes parents who have good intentions can make if they don't have balance in their parenting styles.
 Protection, correction, organization and freedom are great parenting attributes.
 But if any one of these attributes are the dominant parenting style the results can become damaging.

 So let's look at the motive behind the mistakes first:

 Anyone who has ever had a child, is afraid that something bad could happen to them.
 But with some of the parenting styles I've highlighted below, fear can be the over-riding factor.
 And the consequences can be serious.

 1. The Helicopter Parent: I want to protect my child from everything bad in the world.

 This is the parent that will swoop in to make sure that their child's world is SAFE.
 They will hover, making all roads smooth, ensuring their child cannot be hurt in any way.